michal-racko/simple-rag/README.md

   and similarity metrics for the retriever
 - `003-general-questions.ipynb`: Estimates the optimal document distance threshold for distinguishing between country-specific and general questions
+- `004-prompt-engineering.ipynb`: Manually testing prompts and a PoC of the RAG system

 Experimental results are logged in the MLFLow db file.
 To view the results start the MLFlow server and navigate to `localhost:5000`.
 Experiment are listed in the